Constitutional Framework

 3. Funding the institutional build.
 Who pays for arbiter training, auditor certification, standard-setting infrastructure, and verification advocates?
 Regulatory fees, penalty revenue, and public appropriation are candidate mechanisms, each with different political viability.

-4. AI agent delegation chains (the hardest open problem).
-When an autonomous agent system exercises coercive authority on behalf of a delegating principal, and the agent was itself deployed by an intermediate service provider — who is the principal?
-The definition points to "the entity that set the objective," but complex delegation chains may require liability-allocation protocols that do not yet exist.
-This is the question most likely to break the framework if answered badly: a regime in which coercive authority can be laundered through delegation layers until no principal can be identified has recreated the very condition the architecture was designed to prevent.
-The concepts of "orphan commitments" and "the surviving principal" provide the analytical foundation, but the operational specification — who answers when the agent has terminated, the service provider has dissolved, and the objective was set by a committee that no longer exists — remains the framework's most urgent unresolved challenge.
+4. AI agent delegation chains.
+When an autonomous agent system exercises coercive authority on behalf of a delegating principal, and the agent was itself deployed by an intermediate service provider, the question of who answers when harm occurs admits no easy reduction to existing agency law.
+A regime in which coercive authority can be laundered through delegation layers until no principal can be identified has recreated the very condition the architecture was designed to prevent.
+The concepts of orphan commitments and the surviving principal provide the analytical foundation.
+The following doctrine translates them into architecture, and in doing so moves the question from open problem to solved problem whose remaining specifications are political determinations rather than conceptual gaps.

 This document operationalizes "Computational Republicanism: A Constitutional Orientation for the Agent Economy."
 Both documents together constitute the constitutional proposal.
 Neither is sufficient alone.